shasankp000/CSE-Engineering-Notes/content/DAA_Speedrun/Tractable and Intractable type problems.md

 ---
-title: Design and Analysis of Algorithms -- Module 4
+title: Tractable and Intractable type problems -- Design and Analysis of Algorithms -- Module 4
 tags:
   - Semester-4
 ---